Nelson00011/Nelson00011/README.md

 I am a Fullstack Software Engineer, graduate of [Hackbright](https://hackbrightacademy.com/) Coding Bootcamp (*March 2023*).
 As a junior software developer, I enjoy applications that use a clean aesthetic to improve user functionality.
-I love solution oriented, communication driven teams that empower people and support diversity.
+I love solution oriented, communication driven teams that empower group members and support diversity.
+I value a growth mind set that drives improvement spiritually, emotionally, physically and mentally.

 ### Tech Stack: